openSUSE/yomi/README.md

 * `device`: String.

   Device name where GRUB2 will be installed.
+Yomi will take care of detecting if is a BIOS or an UEFI setup, and also if Secure-Boot in activated, to install and configure the bootloader (or the shim loader)

 Example: